Hollie Doyle

 Hollie Doyle (born 11 October 1996) is a British jockey who competes in flat racing.
 She set a new record for winners ridden in a British season by a female jockey in 2019.
-The following year, she came fourth in the Flat Jockeys' Championship, the highest result for a woman to date.
 She came third in the BBC Sports Personality of the Year Award 2020, and was also named The Sunday Times sportswoman of the year.
-In June 2022 she became the first female jockey to win a French Classic and the first British female jockey to win a European Classic when she rode Nashwa to victory in the Prix de Diane (French Oaks) at Chantilly.
+In June 2022 she became the first female jockey to win a French Classic and the first female jockey to win a European Group 1 Classic when she rode Nashwa to victory in the Prix de Diane (French Oaks) at Chantilly.
+In 2022, she came joint second in the Flat Jockeys' Championship, the highest result for a woman to date.
+She rode her 1,000th winner in September 2024, and rode her 1,000th British winner in March 2025.

 Background

 Doyle comes from a racing background.
 Her father Mark Doyle, from Clonmel, is a former jockey and her mother Caroline rode in Arab horse races.
 The family lived in Herefordshire and had point-to-pointers and ponies at home.
 Doyle was a member of the Radnorshire & West Herefordshire Pony Club and rode her first pony race at the age of nine.
 She had her first ride under rules as an amateur rider on The Mongoose at Salisbury in May 2013, winning by half a length.
 After taking her GCSEs in 2013, she joined the training yard of David Evans in Wales.
 That winter she spent six weeks riding trackwork in Santa Anita Park in Arcadia, California.